Kris Carr

 Hiya Gorgeous!

-Today we’re diving into one of the most essential, yet often overlooked and underestimated pillars: What you’re drinking.
-When it comes to the Pillars of Wellness, that pretty much boils down to one thing (something that actually DOES boil)…
+This guide dives into one of the most essential, yet often overlooked and underestimated pillars of health: What you’re drinking.
+It pretty much boils down to one thing (something that actually DOES boil)…

 Water!